Cell Cycle Regulation in Oogenesis

 In mammals, studies on the early stages of oogenesis face serious technical challenges in that entry into the meiotic cycle, meiotic recombination, and the initiation of the highly conserved prophase I arrest all occur during embryogenesis.
 In contrast, in Drosophila these critical events of early oogenesis all take place continuously within the adult female.
 Easy access to the early stages of oogenesis, coupled with the available genetic and molecular genetic tools, makes Drosophila an excellent model for studies on meiotic progression and oocyte development.

 To understand the regulatory inputs that control early meiotic progression, we are working to determine how the oocyte initiates and then maintains the meiotic cycle within the challenging environment of the ovarian cyst.
 Our studies focus on questions that are relevant to the development of all animal oocytes.
 What strategies does the oocyte use to protect itself from inappropriate DNA replication?
 How does the oocyte inhibit mitotic activity before meiotic maturation and the full growth and development of the egg?
 How does cell-cycle status within the ovarian cyst influence the differentiation of the oocyte?
 How do oocytes protect themselves from stress during the prolonged prophase I meiotic arrest?
-To answer these questions, we have undertaken studies to determine the basic cell-cycle program of the developing ovarian cyst.
+To answer these questions, we have undertaken studies to determine the basic cell-cycle and metabolic program of the developing ovarian cyst.
 Additionally, we are using oogenesis as a model to better understand how metabolism is regulated in the context of a multicellular animal.

 Dr. Mary Lilly received her Ph.D. in Biology from Yale University.
 In 1992 she joined the laboratory of Dr. Allan Spradling at the Carnegie Institution of Washington, Department of Embryology, for her postdoctoral training.
 Dr. Lilly was recruited to the Cell Biology and Metabolism Branch of NICHD in 1998.
 Currently she is the head of the Section on Gamete Development and the Deputy Associate Scientific Director of the Neurosciences and Cellular and Structural Biology Division.